Carbon-dioxide laser: Amplification

 The population inversion in the laser is achieved by the following sequence: electron impact excites the {v1(1)} quantum vibrational modes of nitrogen.
 Because nitrogen is a homonuclear molecule, it cannot lose this energy by photon emission, and its excited vibrational modes are therefore metastable and relatively long-lived.
 N_{2}{v1(1)} and CO_{2}{v3(1)} being nearly perfectly resonant (total molecular energy differential is within 3 cm−1 when accounting for N_{2} anharmonicity, centrifugal distortion and vibro-rotational interaction, which is more than made up for by the Maxwell speed distribution of translational-mode energy), N_{2} collisionally de-excites by transferring its vibrational mode energy to the CO2 molecule, causing the carbon dioxide to excite to its {v3(1)} (asymmetric stretch) vibrational mode quantum state.
 The CO_{2} then radiatively emits at either 10.6 μm by dropping to the {v1(1)} (symmetric-stretch) vibrational mode, or 9.6 μm by dropping to the {v20(2)} (bending) vibrational mode.
 The carbon dioxide molecules then transition to their {v20(0)} vibrational mode ground state from {v1(1)} or {v20(2)} by collision with cold helium atoms, thus maintaining population inversion.
 The resulting hot helium atoms must be cooled in order to sustain the ability to produce a population inversion in the carbon dioxide molecules.
 In sealed lasers, this takes place as the helium atoms strike the walls of the laser discharge tube.
 In flow-through lasers, a continuous stream of CO2 and nitrogen is excited by the plasma discharge and the hot gas mixture is exhausted from the resonator by pumps.

+The addition of helium also plays a role in the initial vibrational excitation of N_{2}, due to a near-resonant dissociation reaction with metastable He(23S1).
+Substituting helium with other noble gases, such as neon or argon, does not lead to an enhancement of laser output.

 Because the excitation energy of molecular vibrational and rotational mode quantum states are low, the photons emitted due to transition between these quantum states have comparatively lower energy, and longer wavelength, than visible and near-infrared light.
 The 9–12 μm wavelength of CO2 lasers is useful because it falls into an important window for atmospheric transmission (up to 80% atmospheric transmission at this wavelength), and because many natural and synthetic materials have strong characteristic absorption in this range.

-Laser wavelength can be tuned by altering the isotopic ratio of the carbon and oxygen atoms comprising the CO_{2} molecules in the discharge tube.
+The laser wavelength can be tuned by altering the isotopic ratio of the carbon and oxygen atoms comprising the CO_{2} molecules in the discharge tube.